 Assessment and exchange were passed and we were told that we will be given a week to prepare for a class and that it was unfair that we were appointed students with little English, however the upshot of this trial was to see how we handled ourselves during the process, this was the purpose of the exercise not strictly then English language.

-we both left the center with high hopes and had a beer in the nearby bar.
-You could say that we had a fortunate turn of events and opportunity considering I was not experienced and my friend had only 1 month teaching exposure Korea previously.
+We both left the center with high hopes and had a beer in the nearby bar.
+You could say that we had a fortunate turn of events and opportunity considering I was not experienced and my friend had only 1 month teaching in Korea previously.

-Position was taken and work began, offer of accommodation shared apartments and 2 days off per week from teaching, two Saturdays per month were committed to demos at some local Mall or shopping center and supported by teachers assistant and an advertising agent, we just performed and created games simulating interests to families.
+Both of us were Accepted by English First school, and now that the Positions were accepted our real work began, offer of accommodation shared apartments and 2 days off per week from teaching, two Saturdays per month were committed to demos at some local Mall or shopping center and supported by teachers assistant and an advertising agent, we just performed and created games simulating interests to families.